awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

         then choose :guilabel:`Finish`.

         .. image:: images/lambda_tutorial_create_project_filled.png
-           :alt: Project name, Group ID, and Artifact ID values in the New AWS Lambda Maven Project dialog box
+           :alt: Project name, Group ID, Artifact ID and class name values in the New AWS Lambda Maven Project dialog box

         As you type, the code in the :guilabel:`Source preview` changes to reflect the